vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 three meadings of, 10 smrtis, viz (1) impurity on birth, (2) impurity on death alone, (3) impurity on both

-birth and death 269 Suttapipāta 176, 5500, 707 Suvarna, meaning of 23, 129, 1390 Suvarnalrcchra 151 Savāstu (modern Swat), a river met.
+birth and death 269 Suttapipāta 176, 5500, 707 Suvarṇa, meaning of 23, 129, 1390 Suvarṇalrcchra 151 Savāstu (modern Swat), a river met.

 tioned in the Rgveda 534 Svarga, actions that lead to, enumer